Desnoo/Proxer.me-HD-Video-Controls/README.md

 - Toggle Fullscreen by doubleclick
 - Space to pause or resume video
 - up or down arrow to adjust volume
-- left or right arrow to skip  +- 5 seconds
+- left or right arrow to skip  +- 1 second
 - k and l to skip +- 70 seconds (to skip intros)

 Development